Mushroom Carbonara with Fresh SageJump to Recipe

 But, if it goes right, you’ll end up with a silky smooth, savory, mushroom-packed carbonara that is a perfect vegetarian version of the classic Italian dish.

 Of course, the Cross-Your-Fingers step in this homemade Mushroom Carbonara is the part where you add uncooked eggs to piping hot spaghetti and mushrooms and hope (HOPE!) that the eggs don’t curdle.
-Of course, there are tricks to make sure this works, but you might still get the occasional small crud of egg in the finished product.
+Of course, there are tricks to make sure this works, but you might still get the occasional small bit of curdled egg in the finished product.

 Have no fear though.
 It’s a delicious meal no matter what and one that I happily embrace.
 Don’t be afraid of the carbonara.
 It’s worth the leap of faith!

 Mushroom Carbonara Walkthrough Video

 It should be no surprise that this carbonara starts with mushrooms… lots of them!
 You could use a variety of mushrooms if you like, but cremini mushrooms are readily available and always delicious when you saute them and cook them with butter and sage!

 Slice the mushrooms and add them to a skillet with butter of your choice.
 Cook the mushrooms until they wilt down completely and start to get browned.
 This will take probably 6-8 minutes over medium heat.
 Mushrooms can take a lot of heat and you really want to cook out a lot of the moisture in the mushrooms.

 Then you can add in the slivered garlic and fresh sage.
 You don’t want to cook it too long once the garlic and sage are in or they will just burn.
 Add them in the last 30 seconds or so of cooking and the skillet will immediately become very fragrant and your neighbors will be wondering what’s up.

 Making Carbonara Sauce